 Module publication dates

-The module results are published via Evision after Subject Standards Board have confirmed module results.
+The module results are published via Evision after Subject Standards Boards have confirmed module results.
 The publications dates are:

 PG Autumn Semester modules

 |23 February 2023|

 |Spring Semester 2022/23||UG 30-credit modules,

 UG Spring Semester 15-credit modules,

 PG Spring Semester modules

 |22 June 2023|